-Laurentian Bank of Canada is a pan-Canadian banking institution with balance sheet assets of about \$35 billion and assets under management in excess of \$32 billion.
-As at October 31, 2012, the Bank had over 4,000 employees.
+Laurentian Bank of Canada is a pan-Canadian banking institution with balance sheet assets of roughly \$34 billion and assets under management in excess of \$38 billion.
+As at October 31, 2013, the Bank had nearly 4,000 employees on a full-time equivalent basis.

-Recognized for its excellent service, proximity and simplicity, the Bank serves more than one million clients in market segments in which it holds an enviable position.
-In addition to occupying a choice position among consumers in Quebec, where it operates the third largest branch network, the Bank has built a solid reputation across Canada in the area of real estate and commercial financing thanks to its teams working out of more than 35 offices in Ontario, Quebec, Alberta and British Columbia.
+Recognized for its excellent service, proximity and simplicity, the Bank serves a million and a half clients in market segments in which it holds an enviable position.
+In addition to occupying a choice position among consumers in Quebec, the Bank has built a solid reputation across Canada in the area of real estate and commercial financing thanks to its teams working out of more than 35 offices in Ontario, Quebec, Alberta and British Columbia.
 Its subsidiary B2B Bank is a Canadian leader in providing banking products to financial advisors and brokers, while Laurentian Bank Securities is an integrated broker, widely recognized for its expertise and effectiveness nationwide.

-As at October 31, 2012, the Bank operated a network of 157 branches and 426 automatic banking machines.
-It has five business segments (Retail & SME Quebec, Real Estate & Commercial, B2B Bank, Laurentian Bank Securities and Capital Markets, and Other).
+As at October 31, 2013, the Bank operated a network of 153 branches and 422 automatic banking machines.
+It has five activities (Retail Services, Business Services, B2B Bank, Laurentian Bank Securities and Capital Markets, and Other).

-Further information, including financial information, on the business of the Bank, its principal markets, products and services and distribution methods, can be found in Schedule A to this Annual Information Form as well as in the Management's Discussion and Analysis and in the Consolidated Financial Statements on pages 31 to 160 of the 2012 Annual Report.
+Further information, including financial information, on the business of the Bank, its principal markets, products and services and distribution methods, can be found in Schedule A to this Annual Information Form as well as in the Management Discussion and Analysis and in the Consolidated Financial Statements on pages 18 to 122 of the 2013 Annual Report.